-Forter’s research indicates that account takeovers, wherein cyber criminals use stolen credentials to hack into legitimate online accounts, are on the rise across all industries, increasing at a rate of 31% annually with no sign of abating.
+Forter’s research indicates that account takeovers, wherein fraudsters use stolen credentials to hack into legitimate online accounts, are on the rise across all industries, increasing at a rate of 31% annually with no sign of abating.
+These attacks occur after network breaches with the perpatrators using PII after it has been stolen to commit additional crimes like account takeover.
 Takeovers of loyalty accounts are becoming especially prevalent.

 3 Artificial Intelligence, Real Threat Exposure